awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-create-sql-command.md

 AS *query*
 A valid `SELECT` statement that defines the materialized view and its content\.
 The result set from the query defines the columns and rows of the materialized view\.
 For information about limitations when creating materialized views, see [Limitations](#mv_CREATE_MATERIALIZED_VIEW-limitations)\.
 Furthermore, specific SQL language constructs used in the query determines whether the materialized view can be incrementally or fully refreshed\.
 For information about the refresh method, see [REFRESH MATERIALIZED VIEW](materialized-view-refresh-sql-command.md)\.
 For information about the limitations for incremental refresh, see [Limitations for incremental refresh](materialized-view-refresh-sql-command.md#mv_REFRESH_MARTERIALIZED_VIEW_limitations)\.
 If the query contains an SQL command that doesn't support incremental refresh, Amazon Redshift displays a message indicating that the materialized view will use a full refresh\.
-The message may or may not be displayed depending on the SQL client application\.
-For example, psql displays the message, and a JDBC client may not\.
+The message may or may not be displayed, depending on the SQL client application\.
 Check the `state` column of the [STV\_MV\_INFO](r_STV_MV_INFO.md) to see the refresh type used by a materialized view\.

 AUTO REFRESH
 A clause that defines whether the materialized view should be automatically refreshed with latest changes from its base tables\.
 The default value is `NO`\.
 For more information, see [Refreshing a materialized view](materialized-view-refresh.md)\.